y-takashina/HtmZetaOne/README.md

 ## How to use
 Here is an example to build an HTM/Zeta1 network in HtmZetaOne.
 Use `LeafNode` for the 1st level nodes, and `InternalNode` for the 2nd or higher level nodes.

+### Unsupervised learning (clustering)
+For unsupervised learning, you can build an HTM/Zeta1 network by simply aggregating data streams.
+After learning, you will obtain the assignments for each data point to the clusters in `Node.ClusterStream` for each level of hierarchy.
+Clusters are also called *temporal groups* in [the original paper](http://alpha.tmit.bme.hu/speech/docs/education/02_DileepThesis.pdf) by Dileep George.

 ```csharp
 var streams = new List<int[]>();
 streams.Add(new[]{0, 1, 0, 1, 0, 1, 0, 1, 0, 1, 2, 2, 2, 0});